-Competent sailors can apply to the club by downloading the membership form (pdf) and emailing it to the secretary and await instructions before paying the membership fee.
+Competent sailors – Level 2 standard can apply to the club by downloading the membership form (pdf) and emailing it to the secretary and await instructions before paying the membership fee.
 If you would like more information about membership or would like to discuss anything in more detail, please speak to our Secretary, Janice Beaumont, email firstname.lastname@example.org.

-If you’re looking for sailing opportunities at South Norwood Lake specifically for children (under 18), we encourage families to join as members, teaching parents to sail through our RYA Level 1 courses and their children taught through RYA Stage 1 and 2 courses held in school holidays backed up by coaching during fortnightly Family Sailing .
+If you’re looking for sailing opportunities at South Norwood Lake specifically for children (under 18), we encourage families to join as members, once they have completed RYA Level 1 Adults and Stage 2 Children .
 See Learn to sail Page for latest information.

 Membership Subscription Rates for 2021 (1st January to 31st December)